paulstansifer/qwantzle-search/README.md

 I've successfully unscrambled some Dinosaur Comics with punchlines that have 50-60 letters in a few hours this way.
 (I don't have too many examples, because I wanted to use as many comics as possible in the training set for fine-tuning!)
 The Qwantzle has 97 letters, so it may still be out of reach.

+Some people have noticed that the letters that occur the same number of times in the Qwantzle punchline are not given in alphabetical order.
+If they are listed in order of first occurrence, it's a huge hint (much larger than most of the ones Ryan North provided explicitly, based on my experiments with other comics with shorter punchlines).
+The solver keeps two priority queues, one for prefixes whose first letter occurences respect that ordering and one for ones that don't.
+It ensures that at least a certain proportion of its time is spent examining prefixes that respect the "theory of ties".

 ## How to use it

-Install Cargo, and download an LLM in gguf format. ([I've got some suggestions](https://huggingface.co/paul-stansifer))
+Install Cargo, and download an LLM in gguf format. ([I've got some LLMs fine-tuned on the Dinosaur Comics corpus](https://huggingface.co/paul-stansifer)).

 Then set some environment variables.
 On my Ubuntu machine, it's
 ```